Major Differences Between Christianity and Islam

 Morality is a central concept in both Christianity and Islam.
 Throughout the centuries, the two religions have taken different approaches to moral matters, with some significant differences in their views on various topics.
 This paper will explore the key differences between Christianity and Islam in terms of morality by examining their respective systems of ethics and moral obligations.

-Christianity has a set of moral rules based on the Bible and the teachings of Jesus.
+Christianity has a set of moral rules based on the Bible and the teachings of Yeshua.
 According to Christianity, morality is rooted in the character of God who is described as loving, holy, and just.
 The Ten Commandments provide the cornerstone for Christian moral guidance.
 Additionally, Christian morality includes an emphasis on personal responsibility, repentance, and forgiveness.
 Furthermore, Christians believe that human beings are created in the image of God, and this leads to a heightened sense of responsibility for our actions and an understanding of the dignity of every human being.

 In contrast, Islam’s ethical system is based on the teachings of the Quran and the sayings of the prophet Muhammad.
 Islamic morality stresses the need to submit to the will of Allah and to act in accord with his commandments.
 According to Islam, humans should strive to live in harmony with the divine will and to do good deeds in order to be rewarded in the afterlife.
 An important element of Islamic morality is the concept of taqwa, which refers to an individual’s recognition of their own vulnerability and mortality and the need to stay close to Allah.